ֱ

 • Workshops and masterclasses with the faculty of the School of Performing Arts.

-• Scholarship audition opportunities for high school seniors;
+• Scholarship audition opportunities for high school seniors.

 • A side-by-side performance with members of the SDSU Wind Symphony.